extenda/dev-portal-common-repo-docs-template/README.md

 │       │    │    │    img2.png
 │       │    │    │    ...
 │       │    │
-│       │    └───api 📂          //  Contains docs for all APIs in Service 1
+│       │    └───apis 📂          //  Contains docs for all APIs in Service 1
 │       │    │    │
 │       │    │    └───api1 📂
 │       │    │    │    │